natgo/wt-wiki-scraper/wikitext-transpiled/ground/KW%20II%20754%20(r)%20(Germany).md

 ==== Ammunition ====

-* '''G-530''' (AC)<br> The "Anti-Concrete" round has the same speed as the HE shell with decent amount of penetration for nearly all [[:Category:Third rank ground vehicles|rank III]] tanks.
-In ranges greater than 1000m, the OF-530 shell should be loaded to effectively deal with any vehicle including heavy tanks.
+* '''G-530''' (SAPCBC)<br> The semi armour-piercing round has the same speed as the HE shell with decent amount of penetration for nearly all [[:Category:Third rank ground vehicles|rank III]] tanks.
+In ranges greater than 1,000 m, the OF-530 shell should be loaded to effectively deal with any vehicle including heavy tanks.
 Compared to the PB-35, it has much greater speed, improving long range accuracy.
 * '''OF-530''' (HE)<br>The "High-explosive" shell requires careful aim as despite its infamous power, a solid hit on the front of an enemy tank would not necessarily defeat the enemy.
 One must preferably aim beneath tanks or below the gun mantlets to sneak into thinly armoured portions such as the roof or belly armour.
-* '''PB-35''' (APCBC)<br> The shell with the most penetration on all ranges and the one with the worst accuracy, given due its abysmal slow velocity of 436 m/s (975 mph).
+* '''PB-35''' (SAPCBC)<br> The shell with the most penetration on all ranges and the one with the worst accuracy, given due its abysmal slow velocity of 436 m/s (975 mph).
 Thus it is not advised to be used, except in close range combat.

 {{:M-10T (152 mm)/Ammunition|G-530, OF-530, PB-35}}